dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency-quickstart.md

  Resiliency is currently a preview feature.
 {{% /alert %}}

-In this Quickstart, you will observe Dapr resiliency capabilities by introducing toxic behavior to a microservice that continuously perists and retrieves state via Dapr's state management API.
+In this Quickstart, you will observe Dapr resiliency capabilities by simulating a system failure.
+You will execute a microservice application that continuously persists and retrieves state via Dapr's state management API.
+When operations to the state store begin to fail, Dapr resiliency policies are applied.

 The resiliency policies used in this example are defined and applied via the [resiliency spec]() located in the components directory.